Beach Party: Plot

 Frankie and Dolores are two young lovebirds heading to the beach for what Frankie assumes is a private romantic getaway.
 However, dissatisfied with her relationship and unwilling to be alone with Frankie, Dolores has invited several of the couple's friends to stay at the beach house with them.
 Frankie is intensely upset at finding other people at the beach house and feels betrayed that Dolores misled him.
 Meanwhile, an anthropologist, Professor Robert Orville Sutwell, is staying at the beach house next door, secretly studying the "wild mating habits" of Southern California teenagers who hang out at the beach and speak in strange surfing jargon.

 Frankie, on the advice of his friends, decides to begin flirting with Ava, a Hungarian waitress at the local restaurant.
 Upset by his flirting, Dolores accidentally stumbles into the lap of Eric Von Zipper, the leader of the local outlaw motorcycle club, The Rats.
 Eric refuses to let Dolores go, despite her repeated direct demands to release her, until professor Sutwell intervenes.
-Eric threatens Sutwell, but Sutwell uses a secret finger technique to paralyze him; he and Dolores escape.
+Eric threatens Sutwell, but Sutwell uses a secret finger technique to paralyze him, and he and Dolores escape.

 Dolores develops a crush on the professor.
 Frankie becomes jealous and escalates the flirting with Ava.
 Sutwell attempts to develop a professional relationship with Dolores to help him understand the culture of the young surfers; she in turn interprets his professional interest in a sexual and romantic way.
 Ava develops sincere feelings for Frankie, who is merely using her to make Dolores jealous.
 Frankie tires of the games, and decides to confess his love to Dolores, who accepts and kisses him; however, when Ava intervenes and says that Frankie also told her that he loves her, Dolores breaks things off with him.
 Meanwhile, Sutwell's assistant Marianne also has romantic interest in the Professor, who is oblivious to her hints.